Go to AAD Home

 • Application requirements

-• States requesting funding must be able to participate in advocacy activities according to their tax status with the IRS and any applicable state regulations.
+• Applicants must be able to participate in advocacy activities according to their tax status with the IRS and any applicable state regulations.

-• The grant application must be strictly for advocacy purposes — to influence legislation and/or regulatory issues or to develop such initiatives.
+• The grant must be strictly used for advocacy purposes — to influence legislation and/or regulatory issues or to develop such initiatives.

 • AADA will not approve any grant applications for proposals that are not aligned with the AADA’s state policy priorities.

-• Applications are limited to one legislative priority to be funded through this grant.
+• Applications must be focused on one legislative or regulatory goal and accompanying plan to be funded through this grant.
 Applications cannot contain a list of potential legislative issues that would be funded by the AADA grant.
-The state society may work on more issues without AADA funds.
+The state society is encouraged to work on other issues as needed but those activities are not supported by an AADA State Advocacy Grant.

-• Each grantee will be required to submit a final written report (PDF download) to the AADA outlining the status of its advocacy project and progress made to date.
-AADA staff will provide reminders to grantees of the reporting deadlines.
+• Each grantee will be required to submit a final written report (PDF) to the AADA outlining the status of its advocacy project and progress made to date.
 Failure to submit a report could result in denial of future funding requests.

 Applicants must be prepared to upload the following documents.

-1. Proposed advocacy project: Please provide a one-page or less description of the proposed advocacy project that addresses the following.
+1. Proposed advocacy project: Provide a description of the proposed advocacy project that addresses the following.
 View a sample application (PDF).

 • Issue – Which issue will be addressed?
 Please review the AADA’s advocacy priorities.
 The advocacy initiative that is the subject of the grant must align with the AADA’s advocacy priorities and must focus on one priority.